 Subsequently the conflict escalated.
 Both parties experienced large losses.
 However, even this escalation did not lift the deadlock.
 The years of war between 1994 and 1998 were lost years.
 In spite of several unilateral ceasefires on the part of the PKK, the Turkish state insisted on a military solution - they didn't even respond to the PKK ceasefire in 1998.
 Rather, it stirred up a military confrontation between Turkey and Syria, which brought both countries to the edge of a war.
 In 1998 I went to Europe as the chairman of the PKK in order to promote a political solution.
 The following odyssey is well known.
 I was abducted from Kenya and brought to Turkey in violation of international law.
 This abduction was backed by an alliance of secret services from different countries, and the public expected the conflict to escalate further.
-However, the trial on the Turkish prison island of Imrali marked a political solution.
+However, the trial on the Turkish prison island of Imrali marked a political U-turn in the conflict, and offered new possibilities for a political solution.
 At the same time, this turn caused the PKK to reorient itself ideologically and politically.
 I had been working on these issues before my abduction.
 This was truly an ideological and political break.
 But what, then, were the real motives?